E-commerce in France

 Payment methods

 Make sure that your online shop offers French payment methods.
-French people prefer paying via PayPal or by credit or debit card.
+French consumers want to pay quickly, easily and securely.
+They prefer to pay via PayPal or with a credit or debit card.
 The most widely used card for online payments is Carte Bancaire.
 Formerly some of these cards were called Carte Bleue and many French people still use that name.

 VAT on distance sales in France

-If your online shop sells products to French consumers, the 'destination country principle' applies.
-This rule also applies to entrepreneurs who are not subject to VAT and to legal entities that are not entrepreneurs, which means that you have to charge French VAT to French consumers.
+Do you deliver products to French consumers via your webshop in the Netherlands?
+Then you must apply the French VAT rate.
+The same applies to sales to French businesses and organisations without a VAT identification number.
 More information on French VAT rates and those of other member states can be found in the European Commission’s Taxes in Europe database.
 The French term for VAT is Taxe sur la Valeur Ajoutée or TVA.
+Direction générale du Trésor is the French tax authority.

 There are 2 ways to file French VAT returns: